shaimaa-hshalaby/Microservice-with-spring-cloud-guide/00_spring_boot_CRUD_application/README.md

       ### Using Postman to Test the CRUD operation

       1. Create Course request with method POST

-      2. add json object that represented the created course in
+      2. choose Body-> raw -> JSON and add the following course json object to the request body

 	      ```
 	      {
 		    "id" : 1,